 Situated 22 miles outside of Birmingham, Bromsgrove has a population of around 92,000 people.
-The town is perfect for commuters due to excellent transportation links.
-An extensive bus and train system make it easy to travel to Birmingham, Worcester and surrounding areas.
+The town is perfect for commuters due to excellent transport links.
+An extensive bus and train system makes it easy to travel to Birmingham, Worcester and surrounding areas.

-The public transport system combined with varied employment opportunities, a wide selection of leisure activities and education options, the Bromsgrove housing market has continued to grow.
+The public transport system, combined with varied employment opportunities, a wide selection of leisure activities and education options, helped the Bromsgrove housing market to continue to grow.
 There are approximately 39,164 houses in this area.
 3,226 of these houses are new, having been built since 2001.

-First-time buyers are able to find properties within their budget throughout the town.
+First-time buyers can find properties within their budget throughout the town.
 The regeneration of the Bromsgrove Train Station has made Aston Fields, Breme Park and Finstall up and coming neighbourhoods.

 Residents purchasing their second home tend to favour Aston Fields, Finstall, The Oakalls, Lickey End and Catshill.
 All Saints Place, Breme Park and The Oakalls are relatively new developments in Bromsgrove, offering a variety of terraced, semi-detached and detached properties.